 The tour begins with the rare opportunity to see a peat-cutting demonstration, and to learn about the history of peat and its influence on Falklands life.
 There is also a demonstration of sheep herding, using skilled sheepdogs, followed by a sheep shearing demonstration, and then a horse gearing display with an explanation of horse gear and how the farm uses horses in their work.
 If this has helped you work up an appetite, there will be a delicious spread of tea/coffees, home-baked cookies and savouries in Mrs. Watson´s farmhouse kitchen.

-Finally you will see how they saddle horses for work using traditional Falklands gear.
-Once you have worked up an appetite you can enjoy a delicious spread of tea/coffees and home baked cookies in the farmhouse kitchen with Mrs Watson.
-There is also a two-mile long beach directly in front of the house teeming with shore birds.
-You are welcome to wander anywhere around the farm to admire the Watsons garden that is overflowing with produce and furnished with timber from the French shipwreck Uranie (wrecked off Long Island in approximately 1829).
+There is a two-mile long white sand beach directly in front of the house teeming with shore birds.
+Visitors are welcome to stroll anywhere they wish around the farm.
+Admire the Watson´s vegetable gardens, brimming with produce and built with timber from the French shipwreck Uranie (wrecked off Long Island in about 1829).

 Guests need to bring waterproof, warm clothing, a warm hat and wear sensible shoes.
 Water is provided on the coach and you will receive an information brochure with a stamped postcard.